Deceased organ donation: determination of death

 SAMS » Ethics » Topics A–Z » Transplantation » Determination of death

 The Federal Act on the Transplantation of Organs, Tissues and Cells (Transplantation Act) specifies the legal requirements for organ transplantation.
 With regard to the determination of death, reference is made in the Transplantation Ordinance to the medical ethical guidelines of the SAMS.
+These guidelines are currently being revised, as new legislation will come into force following the referendum vote in favour of extending the presumed consent system.

-The criterion for death given in the Act (French | German) is based on the neurological definition according to which a person is dead if the functions of his or her brain, including the brainstem, have ceased irreversibly.
+The criterion for death given in the Act (French | German) is based on the neurological definition according to which a person is dead if the functions of his or her brain, including the brainstem, have ceased irreversibly or permanently, respectively.
 For the determination of death, the Transplantation Ordinance (French | German) makes reference to the SAMS guidelines «Determination of death with regard to organ transplantation and preparations for organ removal».
 The legislation thus makes, not the definition of death, but the procedure whereby death is to be determined, subject to the current state of medical science.

 Revision of the guidelines

-The work of the subcommittee has started at the end of May 2023.
 Information on the process of drafting and revising guidelines can be found in the document «Formation Process of Guidelines».

 Members of the subcommittee